Renault Clio: First generation (X57; 1990)

 During 1991, a fuel injected 1.8 L 16-valve engine producing 137 PS (which had debuted on the Renault 19) capable of propelling the car to 209 km/h was introduced to the Clio engine range, known simply as the Clio 16S in France (S for "soupapes", the French word for valves), and Clio 16V in export markets.
 It was the successor to the Renault 5 GT Turbo, which was discontinued that year as the R5 range was pruned back.
 As well as having a higher top speed than a regular Clio, the 16S sports wider plastic front wings, an offset bonnet vent, wider rear arches and uprated suspension and brakes, and colour-coded front mirrors and bumpers.
 The RSi side skirts were omitted, however.
 Inside, the 16V model has an extended instrument panel that houses dials for engine oil pressure, oil temperature, and oil level (which only indicates on engine start).
 The seats are also more supportive to match the sporting nature of the model.
 The non-catalyzed versions, still available in some markets, offer 140 PS and marginally higher performance with top speeds up to 212 km/h and the 0–100 km/h (62 mph) time dropping from 8 to 7.8 seconds.

 In December 1990, the Clio was voted European Car of the Year for 1991, and soon became one of Europe's best-selling cars, as well as the first Renault to be consistently among the top-10 best sellers in the United Kingdom, where it was selling in excess of 50,000 units a year by 1995.
-UK sales were helped by a famous television advertising campaign by Publicis shot in France, featuring the two main characters of Nicole (played by Estelle Skornik) and Papa.
+UK sales were helped by a famous television advertising campaign by Publicis shot in France, featuring the two main characters of Papa and Nicole, played by Max Douchin and Estelle Skornik respectively.

 From 1991 to 1993, trim levels were identical in every European country.
 Starting in 1993, trim levels designations became more varied across the various markets.
 The car was sold as the Renault Lutecia (from Lutetia, the Latin name for Paris) in Japan, as "Clio" was used there by Honda for one of their domestic marketing networks.